Dorothy (band): 2013–2014: Beginnings and Dorothy EP

-In early 2013, Dorothy Martin was introduced to producer and guitarist Mark Jackson and his production partner Ian Scott by her cousin Sam Wofford, who was playing guitar at the time for Jackson's band, The Remedy.
-"When we heard Dorothy's voice, we were like, 'Holy shit — if we put this behind some serious old-school metal riffs, we'll have something big,'" said guitarist Mark Jackson in a November 2014 interview with Rolling Stone.
+In early 2013, Dorothy Martin was introduced to producer and guitarist Mark Jackson and his production partner Ian Scott by her manager, George Robertson.
+"When we heard Dorothy's voice, we were like, 'Wow — if we put this behind some serious old-school metal riffs, we'll have something big,'" said guitarist Mark Jackson in a November 2014 interview with Rolling Stone.
 "It sounded so cool when we did it, just having that fat bottom of old-school hip-hop records with metal guitars [playing] really simple riffs.
 [We're taking] this back to AC/DC or Sabbath—just one guitar, one bass, and drums and bad-ass vocals."
-Martin joked, "Basically, we want to make songs that we think Beavis and Butthead would like."
-Jackson and Scott called on their friend Gregg Cash to play bass.

 What started as a piano ballad Dorothy had played for Jackson and Scott during one of their first meetings transformed into the band's hard-hitting debut "After Midnight".
 On June 10, 2014, the video for "After Midnight" premiered on Vice music network Noisey, dubbed as "the perfect modern rock concoction".
 The live performance video was shot at Swinghouse Studios in Hollywood by George Robertson and Aris Jerome.
 The video featured vocalist Martin donning her trademark fur coat, vintage T-shirt, and red lips.

 The song spread quickly, climbing Hype Machine's music blog charts and gaining traction locally in Los Angeles as well as overseas.
 Dorothy fielded early comparisons to The Kills, The White Stripes, Patti Smith, and Grace Slick.
 London-based fashion publication Hunger TV commented "it feels good to know raw power, sex and whiskey is back en vogue".
 On July 24, 2014, Huffington Post named "After Midnight" the #1 song on their 12 Songs You Need to Know This Week, calling them "dangerous", "kick-ass", and "exactly what rock needs".

 In August 2014, the band was invited by Skullcandy to perform at select cities in Europe, including Paris, Berlin, and San Sebastián.
 On September 12, 2014, Vogue UK debuted a video using "After Midnight" starring English model and actress Suki Waterhouse.
 After breaking their song on LA radio, KCRW DJ and music director Chris Douridas invited Dorothy to perform during his weekly School Night series at Bardot in Hollywood on October 6, 2014.
 "A packed house moved increasingly closer to the stage while Dorothy, whiskey in one hand and microphone in the other, mesmerized the crowd with her powerhouse vocals", noted LA Weekly's Pamela Chelin.
 "She's such a badass...like a revved up Adele teetering on the brink of chaos", said Douridas to Chelin.